black-sliver/evermizer/README.txt

    file's directory and print out the complete filename
 5. Checksum is wrong, but neither sd2snes nor (most) emulators seem to care
 6. You can skip the intro by pressing start (even without a prior save)
-7. You have to kill Thraxx (or cheat) to get a weapon that can cut grass
+7. You have to kill Thraxx to get a weapon that can cut grass or find one in a gourd (or cheat) to get access to the Windwalker.

 CHANGES SO FAR: